EchoMAV/mk1docs/docs/index.md

 ![Servo 3](https://github.com/EchoMAV/mk1docs/assets/155487175/8cf9c761-9ff0-4ef8-a4b9-9d4a68f85a99)
 4. Gently remove servo from Ruddervator.
 ![Servo 4](https://github.com/EchoMAV/mk1docs/assets/155487175/ac2f1a1d-92e1-4f87-bfa8-7437149cae01)
 5. Remove servo control horn.
-Inspect and if not damaged or bent it can be reused.
+Inspect to make sure horn is not damaged or bent.
+If no damage is found horn can be reused.
 ![Servo 5](https://github.com/EchoMAV/mk1docs/assets/155487175/adf0074d-ce28-4580-8756-dd81a61277e2)
 6. De-solder the 3 servo wires allowing the servo to be removed from the Ruddervator.
 ![Servo 6](https://github.com/EchoMAV/mk1docs/assets/155487175/0fb6caf5-b208-45d9-9d31-c4a85485a032)